Compare Templates

 - Some visual differences may come from workset visibility or linked model settings not controlled by view templates

-Section titled “Window appears blank or freezes”This may occur with very complex templates or in large projects.
+Section titled “Comparison appears blank or takes time”This may occur with very complex templates or in large projects.

 Solution: Wait a few seconds for the comparison to complete.
-If the issue persists, close and reopen the tool.
+If the issue persists, switch tabs or close and reopen Template Manager.

 Related Tools